• Skip to primary navigation

 The Black Casebook: Selected Pre-Crisis Batman

-Grant Morrison’s run is predicated on his embracing some of Batman’s pre-Crisis history as canonical – or, at least, as being a hyper-exaggerated take on canonical tales.
+Grant Morrison’s run is predicated on them embracing some of Batman’s pre-Crisis history as canonical – or, at least, as being a hyper-exaggerated take on canonical tales.
 While Morrison never comes out and says, “based on story XYZ, Batman knows / believes / acts / feels a certain way,” there are many winking references and resurrected concepts from these Golden and Silver Age stories.

+If your interest in the themes Morrison’s run borders on academic, this is an especially great place to start.
 ComicMix breaks it down for you in The Stories That Informed ‘Batman R.I.P.’
 And, you can hear me break down these stories issue by issue (with a few extras) on YouTube!

-Batman: The Black Casebook
+Batman: The Black Casebook (2009 paperback, ISBN 978-1401222642)

-Collects stories from Batman (1940) #65, 86, 112-113, 134, 156, & 162, Detective Comics (1937) #215, 235, 247, & 267, and World’s Finest Comics (1941) #89.
+Collects stories from Batman (1940) #65, 86, 112-113, 134, 156, & 162; Detective Comics (1937) #215, 235, 247, & 267, and World’s Finest Comics (1941) #89.

 Batman and Talia al Ghul